-If you are living in South Africa, a country in crisis and one in which the WCSTG is focusing on right now.
-Then you are facing some hard choices, very soon.
+If you are living in South Africa, a country in crisis then you are facing some hard choices.
 Such as should I emigrate?
 Stay or go?
-At the WCSTG Foundation, our policy is to support you to the best of our ability, whether you stay in South Africa or seek a new beginning in another country.

 Good Sense Making result in Good Choice Making

 Let’s do this together and try and make sense of your situation in South Africa.
 We can make sense of your situation, by asking a couple of questions.
 The answers to these questions are unique to you.
 There are no right or wrong answers.

 Are you safe where you live?

 Can you freely walk around in your town at night?

 How many years will it take, before it becomes safe?

 Can you effectively exchange your skills for an income?

 How many years will it take, before you can truly be productive?